-Linking directly to a dll uses no extra command-line switches other than '-L' and '-1', because 1d already searches for a number of names to match each library.
+Linking directly to a dll uses no extra command-line switches other than '-L' and '-1', because ld already searches for a number of names to match each library.
 All that is needed from the developer's perspective is an understanding of this search, in order to force ld to select the dll instead of an import library.

-For instance, when ld is called with the argument '-lxxx' it will attempt to find, in the first directory of its search path, before moving on to the next directory in the search path.
+For instance, when ld is called with the argument '-lxxx' it will attempt to find, in the first directory of its search path, xxx.dll.a libxxx.a xxx.lib libxxx.lib cygxxx.dll ()

-'''

-libxxx.dll.a
+''' libxxx.dll.a

-xxx.dll.a

-libxxx.a

-xxx.lib

-cygxxx.dll ()

-libxxx.dll

-xxx.dll

-'''
+libxxx.dll '''